roastercode/MAAS/README.md

 	- Update and Upgrade a cluster of different type of OS from one command
 	- Install a package from the package manger of the OS
 	- Load directly a command all over your hostfile
-    	- Make Forensic analysis with the plugin Faron(made by MAS)
+    	- Make Forensic analysis with the plugin Faron(made by MAAS)
-    	- Make Virus scan analysis with the plugin VirusScan(made by MAS)
+    	- Make Virus scan analysis with the plugin VirusScan(made by MAAS)
     	- Bring back log or Forensic & VirusScan

 ### Can works with plugin

 	- FARON - Forensic Analyser Remote Over Network
 	  .
-FARON offer the tools of FAST with the power of MAS .
+FARON offer the tools of FAST with the power of MAAS .
 Log everything and bring them back to the admin
 	- VirusScan - Scan, log and bring back log to the admin .
 Load an up to date version of antivirus